Sure, it’s supposed to be a happy season, but holiday traditions put many of our pets at risk.

-Many of us get out long ropes to play tug-of-war with dogs or entice cats to chase feathers attached to strings.
-It’s understandable that your pet may think a power cord is another plaything.
-But gnawing a cord can burns, cause stomach upset (especially if the pet swallows a part of the cord or the casing) or worse.
-Protect your pet by keeping cords out of reach or secured.
+Gnawing a cord can cause burns or an upset stomach (especially if the pet swallows a part of the cord or the casing) and require expensive surgery.
+Protect pets by keeping cords out of reach or secured.

 7. Decorative bows and ribbons

-Yes, it’s a lot of fun to rip open holiday gifts and let the bows and ribbons fall where they may.
-If your pet ingests either, though, they can become ill or die from intestinal obstruction.
-The ribbons and bows are most enticing to cats, but it’s a good idea to keep them away from all pets.
-If they are ingested, an emergency trip to the vet and surgery is most often needed, wrote Jason Nicholas, chief medical officer for Preventive Vet.
+Ribbons and bows are most enticing to cats, but it’s a good idea to keep them away from all pets.
+If ingested, an emergency trip to the vet for surgery will be needed, writes Preventive Vet.
 Do without ribbons and bows or keep them away from pets.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.